[email protected]

 Then, you don’t actually see any keyword search volume data there.
 Instead, you see impressions that only reflect how many people Googling this or that search query could have seen your link.
 And keeping the definition of keyword search volume in mind, you can tell that it’s not the same.

-Now, what about Google Keyword Planner?
+Now, what about Google Keyword Planner

 It’s a tool for advertisers, which means it should come with more actionable data.
 And it does, only precise search volume numbers only show up when you are actually running an ad campaign.